thedotxyz/pihole-unbound/README.md

 sudo pihole -g
 ```

-Pi-hole updates gravity automatically on a weekly schedule, but manual updates can be useful after changing adlists.
+Pi-hole updates gravity automatically on a schedule, but manual updates can be useful after changing adlists.

 ## Pi-hole update procedure

-Before updating Pi-hole, create a Proxmox snapshot from the Proxmox host:
+Before updating Pi-hole, create a backup or snapshot.

+For Proxmox LXC, create a snapshot from the Proxmox host:

 ```bash
 pct snapshot 110 pre-pihole-update-$(date +%Y%m%d)
 ```

+For Raspberry Pi, create a system backup or export your Pi-hole configuration through the Pi-hole web interface using Teleporter.

-Then update Pi-hole inside the container:
+Then update Pi-hole inside the system:

 ```bash
 sudo pihole -up